eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

       - are they verified?
       - have they joined recently?
     - **Warning**: Due to the possibly large number of requests, the Instagram app might ask you to [verify](/raw/img/projects/instagram-lists/instagram-verify.jpg) your identity via email or phone number.

+This tool doesn't unfollow accounts for you, you will have to open the linked Instagram profiles to unfollow.

 ### Legal disclaimer